titanshift/html5-video-player/README.md

 Optimized for file size and performance and is ready for use in live applications.
 The production version of the code can be found in the main *css/* and *js/* directories of the project.

+### Bugs & Issues

+Please use the GitHub issue tracker to submit any bugs or issues you may come across while using this player.

+You may also submit feature requests this same way, however, there is no guarantee the feature request will be fulfilled.

+### Contributing

+We invite anyone and everyone from the community to submit pull requests if they'd like to contribute to the project.
+All submissions should use the same code format and be well commented.

+*We do reserve the final decision on what gets added to the project.*

 ### Changelog